 Iron in the lubricating oil can originate from compressor castings, oil pump components, shells, tube sheets, tube supports, shaft material and rolling element bearings.
-High iron content may also result from residual mineral oil in machines which have been converted to R-134a.
+High iron content may also result from residual mineral oil previously used in machines.
 Some mineral oils contain wear inhibitors which react with iron and can result in a high iron content in the lubricating oil.